 City Colleges' Career Programs serve the community by offering training that prepares students for employment and four-year college and universities.

 The Center for Operational Excellence exists as a vital, driving partner in achieving the critical strategic and operational initiatives of the City Colleges of Chicago through the generation, analysis and implementation of performance improvements

 The City Colleges of Chicago Foundation raises and distributes funds to assist the students, faculty and staff at the seven colleges and seven satellite campuses that make up the City Colleges of Chicago (CCC) District.

 City Colleges of Chicago's GED® Testing Fee Scholarship

 CCC is providing a way to help students pay for the new GED® exam, which costs $120.
-The GED® Scholarship will provide $70 worth of vouchers to eligible first-time test takers and to those who display readiness to pass all parts of the GED® exam.
+The GED® Scholarship will provide up to $70 worth of vouchers to eligible first-time test takers and to those who display readiness to pass the GED® exam.

 Under the auspices of the Office of Institutional Advancement, the Communications Department oversees the City Colleges of Chicago media relations and public relations activities.

 The Controller's Office collects, analyzes, and reports on financial and related non-financial data for the City Colleges of Chicago.
 It has two sections: General Accounting and Grant Accounting.

 The Office of Development provides the student body, Board of Trustees, faculty and staff with an organized, efficient and effective resource development platform designed to enhance the teaching and learning environment of the District.

 Disability Access Center